Why We Had to Call the Sheriff + Brian’s Hidden Injury the Hospital Did NOT Find!

 Charlie finally stood up to leave and said he’d be back in three weeks.

 Two days later, without notice or warning, Charlie’s truck pulled up in our driveway.
 I’d warned him about Tank (our guard dog), and Tank was out in the yard barking at Charlie like crazy.
 I was angry that Charlie showed up without calling or texting.
 And, I was trying to get caught up on my work after missing so much two days prior because of Chatty Charlie.
-So, I let Tank just sit out there and bark and him, and Charlie backed out of the driveway and left.
+So, I let Tank just sit out there and bark at him, and Charlie backed out of the driveway and left.

 That night, I was on Facebook, and checked my private messages.
 Charlie had sent me a message on Thursday, saying he had some paperwork for me, and to let him know what would be a good time for him to bring it over.